aymericrambaud/Mooc-github/README.md

 # Mooc-github
-Repository to understand how Git &amp; Github work
+Repository to understand how Git and Github work Sounds interesting !!!